tearflake/p-vs-np/README.md

      ¬A1 \/ ¬A2 \/ ... \/ B1 \/ B2 \/ ...
 ```

-The novel rules that are the essence of this short paper are rule `2.` and rule `4.`.
-We corroborate them by rules `5.` and `6.`.
+The rules which differ from traditional sequent calculus are rules `2.`, `4.`, `5.` and `6.`.
+Notice that, unlike in traditional sequence calculus normalization strategy, `Γ` and `Δ` in each rule is reproduced only once.
+Additionally, we use rule `9.` for translating sequents to logical formulas.

 We start by introducing a sequent from the formula F we want to convert: `|- F`.
 After that, we apply the above nine rules in noted order of precedence.
 The first eight rules are the rules for normalizing sequents, while the ninth rule converts each sequent to a disjunction.
 Lastly, we concatenate each such disjunction with the `/\` operator, forming the CNF formula of the starting formula F.

-Notice that, unlike in regular sequence calculus normalization strategy, `Γ` and `Δ` in each rule is reproduced only once.
-Also, there are no recursive patterns.
 Considering the total number of syntactic nodes on which any above rule can be applied, the whole procedure of **producing CNF from any formula takes a quadratic time complexity**.

 ## 3. converting to disjunctive normal form in quadratic time complexity